DoraTheodora/Erlang-PrimeNumbers_TwinPrimeNumbers/README.md

         2. Speedup Results Both absolute speedup and relative speedup should be calculated

-        3. Scalability Graph(s) showing the scalabiltiy of your code.
+        3. Scalability Graph(s) showing the scalabiltiy of the code.

     The report does not need to be long.
 It must be concise and on point.